asserj5/ABCDLV_DSA_24/README.md

 Operations,\
-Insert - Create Function ,\
+Insert - Add new user data. ,\
-Search - Based on the linear search algorithm,\
+Search - Search for user details, based on the linear search algorithm,\
-Delete Using a loop to iterate through the contacts until locted and deleted.\
+Delete - Using a loop to iterate through the contacts until located then deleted.\
-Update
+Update - Searches for user to update then write to file after confirmation.

 A pseudocode and flowchart are provided to interpret how the code(java) works.